Pushmataha: Principal Chief of the Choctaw

 On his return from the wars, Pushmataha was elected paramount chief of the Choctaw nation.
-A cultural conservative, Pushamataha resisted the efforts of Protestant missionaries, who arrived in Choctaw territory in 1818.
-But he agreed with learning new technologies and useful practices from the Americans, including the adoption of cotton gins, agricultural practices, and military disciplines.
+A cultural conservative, Pushamataha resisted the efforts of Protestant missionaries, who arrived in Choctaw territory in 1818, despite the fact he sent his son to a Christian school.
+He more readily agreed with learning new technologies and useful practices from the Americans, including the adoption of cotton gins, agricultural practices, and military disciplines.
 He devoted much of his military pension to funding a Choctaw school system, and had his five children educated as well as possible.

 Pushmataha negotiated two more land-cession treaties with the United States.
 While the treaty of October 24, 1816, was counted of little loss, composed mainly of hunted-out grounds, the Treaty of Doak's Stand (signed October 18, 1820) was highly contentious.
 European-American settlement was encroaching on core lands of the Choctaw.
 Although the government offered equivalent-sized plots of land in the future states of Arkansas and Oklahoma, Pushmataha knew the lands were less fertile and that European-American squatters were already settling in the territory.
 "He displayed much diplomacy and showed a business capacity equal to that of Gen. Jackson, against whom he was pitted, in driving a sharp bargain."
 Reportedly, in a tense exchange with Andrew Jackson, they exchanged frank views:

 Pushmataha signed only after securing guarantees in the text of the treaty that the US would evict squatters from reserved lands.